Jason Charles Miller: Career

 As a voice actor, Miller has appeared in over 100 animated productions and video games.
 Some of his credits include work on World of Warcraft, Wonder Woman, Ghost in the Shell: Stand Alone Complex, Hellsing, Read or Die and the Nickelodeon Nicktoon Avatar: The Last Airbender.
 His film credits include Danny Roane: First Time Director, the 2008 remake of Day of the Dead and the Sci Fi Channel's Battle Planet.
 He worked on a cover album from the fighting game series Guilty Gear, titled Guilty Gear XX in N.Y.
 Vocal Edition, where he supplied vocals over the instrumentals to create a full vocal album.
 In 2011, he lent his vocals to another cover album, this time for BlazBlue, the successive fighting game series to Guilty Gear, titles BlazBlue in L.A.
 Vocal Edition.
 He provided the voice of Robert Kendo in Capcom's video game Resident Evil: The Darkside Chronicles for the Wii.
 In 2011, he appeared in an episode of the web series The Guild.
 His voice can be heard in the digital collectible card game by Blizzard Entertainment, Hearthstone.
 Since 2017, he is part of the duo The Deadly Grind.

 In 2019, Miller was the co-lead singer for the song "Shadowbringers", the theme song for Final Fantasy XIVs third expansion of the same name; and then in 2020, he provided vocals for the game's song "To The Edge".
 In 2021, Miller contributed vocals to Final Fantasy XIV's Endwalker expansion soundtrack for the track "Close in the Distance".
 In December of 2022, Miller was invited to Tokyo by Square Enix composer Masayoshi Soken, to perform in a series of Final Fantasy themed concerts with the Eorzean Symphony Orchestra.
 Other events have been scheduled for Las Vegas and London throughout 2023.
 In 2025, Miller provided vocals for a new entrance theme composed by Soken for professional wrestler Kenny Omega.
 He also provided vocals for the song "Unleashed" in the Dawntrail expansion.

 In 2021, Miller, along with Dylan Wilks, composed 8 original songs released in the video game album Idle Champions of the Forgotten Realms: Bardic Inspiration Vol. 1.
 Miller, an avid supporter of tabletop roleplaying games (TTRPGs) such as Dungeons & Dragons, also appeared on several live-play streaming shows such as Critical Role and Sirens of the Realms, as well as the Amazon Prime series Starter Kit.

+In 2025, Miller expanded his involvement in tabletop role‑playing games by joining the cast of Legacy of the Ancients, an actual‑play podcast produced by the Glass Cannon Network, based on Paizo’s Rise of the Runelords adventure path.
+Shortly thereafter, Miller was commissioned by the Glass Cannon Podcast to compose and perform the theme for its flagship series set in the Shadowdark role‑playing game system, which he titled "In the Shadowdark".